An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 \end{example}

-\paragraph{Syntax and Free SMC.} There is a mathematically precise way to specify a syntax by defining \emph{free} structures of a certain kind over some set of generating operations.
-The diagrammatic language of string diagrams comes with an associated notion of free structure: the free \emph{symmetric monoidal category} (SMC) over a given signature.
+\paragraph{(Free) Symmetric Monoidal Categories} In algebra, the collection of terms obtained from a signature, without any additional operations or equations, is often called the \emph{free} structure over that signature.
+The diagrammatic language of string diagrams comes with an associated notion of free structure: the free \emph{symmetric monoidal category} (SMC) over a given signature\footnote{The notion of a free category generalises the same construction in algebra.
+It can be understood in terms of an adjunction, as explained for instance in~\cite[App.
+A.2]{BaezCoyaPropsNetworkTheory}.
+For the sake of our exposition, Definition~\ref{def:free-smc} below suffices.}.

-At this point, the more mathematically-inclined reader might also object that we still have not defined rigorously what a SMC is.
+At this point, the more mathematically-inclined reader might object that we still have not defined rigorously what a SMC is.
 Somewhat circularly, we could say that a SMC is a structure in which we can interpret string diagrams!
-Less tautologically, it is a category with an additional operation---the monoidal product---on objects and morphisms that satisfies the laws of Fig.~\ref{fig:smc-axioms}.
-To state them without diagrams, we need to introduce explicit notation for composition and the monoidal product.
+Less tautologically, it is a category with an additional operation---the monoidal product---on objects and morphisms that satisfies the laws of Figure~\ref{fig:smc-axioms}.
+To state them without string diagrams, we need to introduce explicit notation for composition and the monoidal product.
 We do so in the following definition.
+Note that we assume basic knowledge of what a category is.
+The definition, along with related notions, can be found in Appendix.